-One cold February evening, back when my children were in elementary school, I was looking through my son’s papers, pleased to see that his teacher had done a lesson for Black History Month.
+One cold February evening, back in the ’90s, when my children were in elementary school, I was looking through my son’s papers, pleased to see that his teacher had done a lesson for Black History Month.
 His worksheet included a simplistic story of the Civil Rights Movement that went something like this: A long, long time ago, White people in the South were mean to Black people, making them drink from separate water fountains and sit at the back of the bus.
 But one day, Rosa Parks decided she wasn’t going to sit in the back any more.
 Then Martin Luther King, Jr., gave a really good speech about his dream for America, and things have been getting better for Black people ever since.

 It was charming, in a way, in its attempt not simply to impart history but to help young children develop a sense of racial justice.
 But something wasn’t right.
 I mulled it over that evening while doing the things parents do: supervising homework, washing dishes, enforcing bedtimes, reading stories.
 Still, I couldn’t figure out what was bothering me.

 . . . and for Everyone Else

 Over the next few days, it dawned on me that the problem was that I knew this story from somewhere else—from everywhere else.
 This little tale was no watered-down, over-simplified version just for kids.
 This was the story, the ubiquitous story, and for most White people, the only story about race in America.
 It’s what we, as a nation, believe in our bones about race.
 I call it The Black History Month Story because February is the time we recite it aloud.
 Mythical in its power to guide our thinking, it reminds us how far we’ve come; enables us to identify with those who fought amazing, culture-changing battles for civil rights; and allows us to feel good about ourselves as people on the right side of history.